Nonye2K3/chia/FAQ.md

 # Can I run this on a Raspberry Pi 3 or 4?

 Yes, and here are the [instructions](https://github.com/Chia-Network/chia-blockchain/wiki/Raspberry-Pi).
 This project requires a 64 bit OS so a Pi 3 or Pi 4.
 One can install and run harvesters, farmers, and full nodes on the Pi.
 Plotting on a Pi is feasible now with Chacha8 instead of AES but the Pi isn't quick.
 Modern desktops and laptops plot in the 0.07 - 0.10 GiB/minute range and the Pi 4 plots at 0.025 GiB/minute.
 Pi is also not a candidate for Timelords or VDF clients...

-# Why won't the GUI start on my linux distribution?

-Some linux distros don't allow Electron to install correctly.
-The error is some variant of `The SUID sandbox helper binary was found, but is not configured correctly`.
-Details and fixes are in [Electron Issue 17972](https://github.com/electron/electron/issues/17972).
-Thanks [@kargakis](https://github.com/kargakis).
-If you use the `sysctl` workaround it does not persist so you'll want to see how to change that [here](https://unix.stackexchange.com/questions/25382/make-changes-to-sys-persistent-between-boots).

-# Why does chia-blockchain require python 3.7 or greater?

-The codebase takes advantage of the newest async generators, especially async/await, which requires 3.7 or better.
-Python has a [walk through of Async IO](https://realpython.com/async-io-python/) and the related python 3.7 requirements.
-We are now primarily targeting python 3.8 but 3.7 remains tested and in use in certain places.

 # What is this UPnP Error?